isadhwani/Banking-Application/README.md

 First, the API spec gives no ability to create a user.
 I've designed to service to create a user if there is not one of the specified ID.

 Second, each load and authorization request takes in a message ID.
 While I understand the need to make messages unique, the end user should not have to come up with their own unique message ID.
 I choose not to restrict the user from reusing message IDs, and would generate a new message ID for each response.
 While the example request and response shows a response message returning the same message ID as the request, I believe this is a poor design choice.
 If this was the desired functionality, I feel the field should be renamed.
 Because of this issue, I did not implement an logging service to keep track of every user request and response.
-While this would be useful for assesing the quality and speed of responses, not having messages be unique would create a problem and make this impractical.
+While this would be useful for assesing the quality and speed of responses, not having messages be unique would make this impractical.

 Third, the API spec does not specify how to handle a user trying to credit more money than they have.
 I have chosen to return a 400 error in this case.

-Fourth, the API spec does not specify how to handle a user trying to credit or debit a negative amount of money.
+Fourth, the API spec does not specify how to handle a user trying to credit or debit a negative amount.
 I have chosen to create a custom error handling service that gives a 400 error code.

-Finally, should Transactions that were denied be added to the `EventLog`?
-While this isn't specified, I decided to add all requests, regardless of if they were approved, to the log.
 ## Assumptions
 I have assumed the program will be ran and tested locally.
 I have not implemented any CORs logic and expect requests to come from the same origin.
 There is also no security implemented in this service.

 ## Bonus: Deployment considerations
 To quickly make my API available to authorized users, I would host it on AWS.
+I would also use an AWS hosted PostGreSQL database rather than an in memory database.

 I would deploy the aplication using AWS Elastic Beanstalk, which simplifies the provisioning and management of the infrastructure.
 I would create an Elastic Beanstalk environment configured with the appropriate runtime environment for Java, upload the applications JAR file, and let Elastic Beanstalk handle the deployment and scaling of the application.